-Our volunteers are parents and family members who have been affected by a loved one’s substance use, people in recovery themselves, and others throughout our vibrant communities who want to give their time and talents to let families know they’re not alone.
+Our volunteers are parents and family members who have been affected by a loved one’s substance use, individuals in recovery, and others throughout our vibrant communities who want to give their time and talents to let families know they’re not alone.

-All of our Parent Coaches are volunteers who have been personally affected by a family member’s — usually a child’s — substance use.
+All of our parent coaches are volunteers who have been personally affected by a family member’s — usually a child’s — substance use or addiction.
 Some have children in recovery; some have lost children; and some have children who are relapsed or are actively using.
-All of them have been there.

-No matter how big or how small our volunteers’ contribution is, we wouldn’t be able to provide the support to parents and families struggling with addiction that we do.
-Our volunteers understand the importance of family support and help us guide our loved ones in the direction of the help they deserve.
+No matter how big or small their contribution, without them we wouldn’t be able to provide the support to parents and families struggling with addiction that we do.
+Our volunteers understand the importance of family support and help you guide your loved ones in the direction of the help they deserve.

 Want to become a parent coach or other volunteer?

 Please complete our volunteer survey and we’ll follow up with you shortly.